bfeitknecht/vault/vault/sem2/DDCA/UE/bf/DDCA-u08a-lab.md

 >```

 >[!info] `DispCount`, `top.v`
 >This counter determines, which seven segment display to turn on (send logical 0). `DispDigit` controls, which specific segment is turned on, but for all AN.
-For this Reason, we need
+For this Reason, we need to turn on only the one that is needed.

+<div class="page-break" style="page-break-before: always;"></div>

 ```verilog